 Gemstone Buying in Thailand

 Have you ever slept so soundly that you forgot where you were?
 After over 24 hours of travel, waking up in my Bangkok hotel left me wondering if all I had experienced was just a dream.
 If you missed the story of how I ended up in Thailand, check it out here.
-This was my first experience with Reeds Owner Jeff Zimmer in Thailand.
+This was my first experience with Jeff in Thailand.
 We were there to purchase sapphires and rubies for our stores.
 Jeff travels overseas several times a year but he was kind enough to take me along to show me all that goes in to maintaining the best gemstone selections for our jewelry stores.

 - My First Day in Thailand